kshutkin/niceties/draftlog-appender/README.md

 It is better to do it before other imports so the default appender in `'@niceites/logger'` is not installed.

-## Subpackages
+## Sub-packages

-Default subpackage `'@niceties/draftlog-appender'` exports nothing.
+Default sub-package `'@niceties/draftlog-appender'` exports nothing.

-Subpackage `'@niceties/draftlog-appender/core'` exports `createDraftlogAppender()` factory.
+Sub-package `'@niceties/draftlog-appender/core'` exports `createDraftlogAppender()` factory.

-Subpackage `'@niceties/draftlog-appender/spinners'` exports spinners definitions used in default config.
+Sub-package `'@niceties/draftlog-appender/spinners'` exports spinners definitions used in default config.

 ## Prior art